paulcc/spree-upgrade/README.markdown

 in situ as appropriate.
 You don't have to run "rake spree:upgrade" in (each of) your projects any more, plus the changes you need to incorporate are more visible...

+You probably don't want the versions of the files in here: you should run "rake upgrade" right away to get it sync'd with your spree version.

 NOTE: you must run "rake upgrade", to avoid running spree's default task

 # Usage